CSPI’s work transforms the food environment in schools, restaurants, grocery stores, and public places and improves the

 Schools across the country are implementing updated nutrition standards for school lunches, which should now include more fruits and vegetables, more whole grains, low-fat instead of high-fat milk, sensible limits on calories, unhealthy fats, and salt, and healthier snacks and beverages.
 Find out more about healthy school meals, snacks, and school wellness policies.
 Learn more about our current campaign for universal school meals.

 Taxes, warning labels, curbs on availability, and other policies can help reduce consumption of soda and other sugar drinks, which promote diabetes, obesity, heart disease, tooth decay, and other health problems.
 Read more.

 Labeling, local laws, and the FDA’s determination that artificial trans fat is no longer safe for use in food helped remove much artificial trans fat—the kind that comes from partially hydrogenated oil—from the food supply.
 CSPI is working to eliminate the last of what remains.
 Read more.

-Placing candy, soda, and other sugar-sweetened beverages at retail checkout aisles is a powerful form of marketing that contributes to unhealthy eating.
+Placing and promoting candy, chips, and sugar-sweetened beverages at retail checkout aisles and throughout grocery stores is a powerful form of marketing that contributes to unhealthy eating.
 Read more.